 If you’ve got an above ground pool, you’re probably looking for a simple cover to match your simple pool.
 Look no further than Abgal’s Leafstop, a lightweight polypropylene woven pool cover that is made specifically for above ground pools, and is basically just one huge shower cap.
 Abgal is a family owned manufacturer of pool covers and liners which supplies over 15,000 covers a year.
 The Leafstop stretches across the top of the pool, with a generous overlap to allow for ladders, etc. The cover is supplied with bungee cord which is threaded through grommets in the hem, and requires no installation or rollers like in ground pools.

 The cover works to stop leaves from getting in, however it does let rain water through (this doesn’t matter as it is an above ground pool).
-It is available with four different styles at four different prices; circular, oval shaped, rectangular and teardrop pools for $89, $109, $140 and $290 respectively at Pool & Spa Warehouse.
+It is available with four different styles; circular, oval shaped, rectangular and teardrop pools.
 As the cover is bought upfront and not needed to be fitted to a pool, they are the lowest costing option by far.

 Sunbather Winter Mesh Cover

 Pioneering the Solar Pool Heating industry in Melbourne in 1974, Sunbather is known more so for their solar panel pool heating.
 However, they also produce a range of high-quality pool covers.
 When it comes to winter covers, it is often hard to find a cover that is made specifically for the colder months that will be able to last for months on end without any care or attention.
 Sunbather’s Winter Covers are the perfect solution and a great way to switch off and forget about your pool in the winter months, and have it ready to go in summer.